Sharp Asymptotic Minimaxity for Multiple Testing Using One-Group Shrinkage Priors: Theoretical Results

-We will study the optimality of the decision rules \eqref{eq:5.chap5inteq16}, \eqref{eq:5.chap5inteq17}, and \eqref{eq:5.chap5part2inteq17} depending on the level of sparsity to be known or not, for both classification loss and the loss measured as the sum of FDR and FNR.
-Results of the minimax risk related to the Hamming or classification loss using one-group priors are discussed in Subsection \ref{chap5p2minimaxclass}.
-On the other hand, Subsection \ref{chap5p2minimaxfdrfnr} contains results based on minimax risk corresponding to the loss defined as the sum of FDR and FNR using one-group shrinkage priors.
+We study minimax optimality of the rules \eqref{eq:5.chap5inteq16}, \eqref{eq:5.chap5inteq17}, and \eqref{eq:5.chap5part2inteq17}---depending on whether the sparsity level is known or unknown---under both the classification (Hamming) loss and the composite loss $\mathrm{FDP}+\mathrm{FNP}$.
+Results under the classification loss are presented in Subsection~\ref{chap5p2minimaxclass}, while Subsection~\ref{chap5p2minimaxfdrfnr} contains results for the $\mathrm{FDP}+\mathrm{FNP}$ loss.